Q: When will I learn who my visitors will be and when will they arrive?

 A: Resources are available to help with this process.
-See standard HW-3 in the Accreditation Process Guide for the complete standard and interpretation.
-There is also help available on the CD-Rom that accompanies that book.
+See standard HW.11 in the Accreditation Process Guide for the complete standard and interpretation.
+There is also a significant number of resources available on the ACA website .

 Q: Does a nurse or doctor really have to be on site each day?
 What about day camps that send kids home?

-Q: How can I meet the staff-to-camper ratios when I'm required to give my staff two hours off every day, as well as have staff meetings in the middle of a camp session?
+Q: How can I meet the staff-to-camper ratios when I'm required to give my staff time when they do not have assigned camp responsibilities daily as well as have staff meetings in the middle of a camp session?
 Do I have to hire extra staff?